openstack/telemetry-specs/specs/kilo/ceilometer_ceph_integration.rst

-Currently, ceilometer doesn't has the capability to get the meters from ceph object storage, when the ceph is used as a object storage, instead of swift object storage).
+Currently, ceilometer doesn't has the capability to get the meters from ceph object storage, when the ceph is used as an object storage, instead of swift object storage).